 Fertilising: Use a diluted, balanced liquid fertilizer to feed the plant every four to six weeks during its active growing period in spring and summer.
 Reduce or stop fertilizing during the autumn and winter months when the plant's growth naturally slows.

-Humidity: Higher humidity levels are beneficial for Alocasia Jacklyn.
+Humidity: Higher humidity levels are beneficial for Alocasia sp.
+Jacklyn.
 Consider using a humidifier, pebble tray, or placing it in a naturally humid room to maintain optimal conditions, particularly during drier indoor periods in the UK.

 Growth Habit: This Alocasia has an upright, clumping growth habit, with new leaves emerging from a central rhizome.
 The leaves can attain a significant size under the right conditions.